hisr2024/BhriguWelt/README.md

 1. **Backend → Render**: Connect the repo in Render and apply the included `render.yaml` blueprint (or follow the manual Web Service steps in `docs/deployment.md`).
+The blueprint uses `python -m pip install -r requirements.txt` plus `./start.sh` (which exports `PYTHONPATH=src` and runs the API) so the build mirrors local development.
 Once deployed, verify the service responds with a health payload:

    ```bash
    curl https://<your-render-host>/health